np-guard/netpol-analyzer/README.md

 ### List command
 ```
-Lists all allowed connections based on the workloads and network policies defined.
+Lists all allowed connections based on the workloads, network policies, and Ingress/Route resources defined.

 Connections between workload to itself are excluded from the output.

 Usage: